 Does your dog sleep on your bed?
 It might be cute and cuddly, but it’s most likely not the best of ideas.

-We parents of fur-babies have a tendency to treat our dogs as fully fledged members of the family and give them privileges and luxuries that go along with it, including the opportunity for them to nap during the day or even sleep the whole night on our beds!
+We parents of fur-babies have a tendency to treat our dogs as fully-fledged members of the family.
+Indeed, we even give them privileges and luxuries that go along with it.
+These rights might even include the opportunity for them to nap during the day or even sleep the whole night on our beds!
 However, this isn’t always the best thing that you can do for you or your pup.
 A topic you can read more about in the post below.